SACHSTech/Lesson-If-Statements/README.md

 ### 7. Roller Coaster Eligibility
 Ask for height (cm) and age.
-A person can ride if:
+A person can ride if both:
-- Age ≥ 10
+- Age is 10 or older
-- AND height ≥ 120
+- Height is 120 cm or taller

 Otherwise, print `"Sorry, you can’t ride."`